thatslifescience/github_dev/_posts/2018-12-10-Through-A-Mycologists-Hand-Lens-LAlteio.md

  image_fullwidth: organisms-header.jpg
 image:
  thumb: 2018-12-10_lalteio_thumbnail.jpg
 teaser: Fungi are fascinating!
 You can find them just outside your door, and some wild varieties are edible.
-But be careful!
-These decomposers can be deceptive!
+But be careful - these decomposers can be deceptive!

 source-id: 1PdnzjGaK0u-mWO1NCVx8Rdte2EGOHq4D6z5HRsi2DxQ
 published: true